-Exporter (Name and Office address) 3.
+1. Exporter (Name and Office Address) 3.
 Ref.
-No 2.
-Consignee (Name and Office address) SOUTHERN AFRICAN DEVELOPMENT COMMUNITY CERTIFICATE OF ORIGIN 4.
+No SOUTHERN AFRICAN DEVELOPMENT COMMUNITY 2.
+Consignee (Name and Office Address) CERTIFICATE OF ORIGIN 4.
 Particulars of transport: 5.
-For offi cial use Marks and numbers; number and kind of package, description of goods 7.Customs tariff No. 8.Origin criterion (see overleaf) 9.
+For official use Marks and numbers; number and kind of package, description of goods 7.
+Customs tariff No. 8.
+Origin criterion (see overleaf) 9.
 Gross weight or other quantity 10.
 Invoice 11.
-DECLARATION BY EXPORTER/SUPPLIER 12 CERTIFICATE OF ORIGIN the undersigned, hereby declare that the above details and statements are correct and that all It is hereby certified that the above mentioned good are of the goods are produced in Place, date, signature of declarant Certificate of Customs or other Designated Authority STAMP
+DECLARATION BY EXPORTER/ SUPPLIER 12.
+CERTIFICATE OF ORIGIN It is hereby certified that the above mentioned good are of I, the undersigned, hereby declare that the above details and statements are correct and that all the goods are produced in Certificate of Customs or other Designated Authority STAMP Place, date, signature of declarant